Gabri1495/MicoApp/README.md

 An option inside app allows to enter in contact with me in a fast way (just a couple of tap).

 ## Notes
-At the moment app is absolutely not complete, it lacks of some features and optimization (obiously it is not harmful for you smartphone or for data saved on it).
+At the moment app is absolutely not complete, it lacks of some features and optimization (obviously it is not harmful for you smartphone or for data saved on it).

 ## Special thanks